-- go missing and are subsequently found in areas away from their home, - that have been the victim or perpetrator of serious violence (e.g. knife crime), - are involved in receiving request for drugs via a phone line, moving drugs, handing over and collecting money for drugs, - are found in accommodation that they have no connection with, - owe a debt bond to their exploiters, - have their bank accounts used to facilitate drug dealing.
+- go missing (from school or home) and are subsequently found in areas away from their home, - that have been the victim, perpetrator or alleged perpetrator of serious violence (e.g. knife crime), - are involved in receiving request for drugs via a phone line, moving drugs, handing over and collecting money for drugs. - are exposed to techniques such as 'plugging', where drugs are concealed internally to avoid detection, - are found in accommodation that they have no connection with, often called a 'trap house or cuckooing' or hotel room where there is drug activity, - owe a debt bond to their exploiters, - have their bank accounts used to facilitate drug dealing.

-Sexual violence and sexual harassment between children can occur between two children of any age and sex.
+Sexual violence and sexual harassment between children can occur between two or more children of any age and sex.
 It can also occur online.
 It can also occur through a group of children sexually assaulting or sexually harassing a single child or group of children.

 Children who are victims of sexual violence and sexual harassment will likely find the experience stressful and distressing.
-This will, in all likelihood, adversely affect their educational attainment and will be exacerbated if the alleged perpetrator(s) attends the same school or college.
-Sexual violence and sexual harassment exist on a continuum and may overlap, they can occur online and face to face (both physically and verbally) and are never acceptable.
+This will, in all likelihood, adversely affect their educational attainment and will be exacerbated if the alleged perpetrator(s) attends the same school.
+Sexual violence and sexual harassment exist on a continuum and may overlap; they can occur online and face to face (both physically and verbally) and are never acceptable.